-With Cyprus being one of the most reputable travel destinations in Europe, it is inevitable that the tourism industry has a crucial role to play in the Cyprus economy.
-Tourism is with no doubt, a driving force of the island's rapidly developing economy.
+With Cyprus being one of the most reputable travel destinations in Europe, it is inevitable that the tourism industry has a crucial role to play in the Cypriot economy.
+Tourism is without a doubt a driving force of the island's rapidly developing economy.

-2018 was been even greater with tourist arrivals in January-May showing an increased rate of 14.5% in comparison to the same period of 2017.
+2018 was even greater, with tourist arrivals between January and May showing an increased rate of 14.5% in comparison to the same period in 2017.

-Supporting these impressive figures has also been the country’s return to a strong economic growth of almost 4%, and a renewed investor confidence that has resulted in significant funds owing into tourism infrastructure, such as luxury marina and hotel developments, as well the island’s first and only integrated casino resort, a €550 million project which broke ground in June 2018 and represents the biggest investment project undertaken in Cyprus.
-(CYPRUS PROFILE REPORT – 2018)
+Supporting these impressive figures has also been the country’s return to a strong economic growth of almost 4%, and a renewed investor confidence that has resulted in significant funds owing to tourism infrastructure, such as luxury marina and hotel developments, as well the island’s first and only integrated casino resort – a €550 million project that broke ground in June 2018 and represents the biggest investment project undertaken in Cyprus (CYPRUS PROFILE REPORT – 2018).

-Summer is the high season, and the county’s beaches are crowded with sun seekers and water sports enthusiasts from all over the world from early Spring through late Fall.
-For the 12th year in a row, a 2018 report has once again ranked Cyprus as first in Europe for the ration of Blue-Flag beaches, which are now 64.
+Summer is the high season, and the county’s beaches are crowded with sun seekers and water-sports enthusiasts from all over the world from early spring to late autumn.
+For the 12th year in a row, a 2018 report has once again ranked Cyprus as first in Europe for the number of Blue Flag beaches, which are now 64.

 The weather conditions and the ideal location give ground for sports, business and medical tourism to grow.